What is EUDR? The EU Deforestation Regulation Explained

 Compliance timeline

-Although the regulation entered into force on 29 June 2023, the compliance deadlines have been postponed.
-Large operators must comply by 30 December 2025, and SMEs by 30 June 2026.
+Although the regulation entered into force on 29 June 2023, the compliance deadlines have been postponed twice.
+Following the targeted revision adopted on 18 December 2025, large and medium operators must comply by 30 December 2026, and small and micro operators (non-timber products) by 30 June 2027.
 See the full timeline for details.

 Who must comply?